Suryasubramanya/MediHive/README.md

 # MediHive_Clone
 #### About MediHive
-> MediHive is on a mission to make quality healthcare affordable and accessible for over a billion+ Indians.
+> MediHive is on a mission to make quality healthcare affordable and accessible for over a billion+ people.
 We believe in empowering our users with the most accurate, comprehensive, and curated information and care, enabling them to make better healthcare decisions.

 # Technology We Used :computer: